weiqiangzheng1999/theme-academic-cv/content/publication/deng-nash-2022/index.md

 publishDate: '2023-11-26T02:45:28.735482Z'
 publication_types:
 - paper-conference
-publication: 'Proceedings of the ACM Web Conference (WWW 2022)'
+publication: 'Proceedings of the ACM Web Conference (WWW)'
 doi: 10.1145/3485447.3512059
 abstract: 'Understanding the convergence properties of learning dynamics in repeated auctions is a timely and important question in the area of learning in auctions,